Colorings of unrooted tree-based networks and related graphs: Introduction

 Note that the formal definition of the concepts required to understand Question \ref{qu:coloring} will be introduced subsequently.
 However, answering this question affirmatively is the main aim of our manuscript.
 In order to do so, we will use standard techniques from graph theory, such as Zykov operations, which we formally define and explain in the course of our manuscript.

-Note that a positive answer to Question \ref{qu:coloring} strengthens the close relationship between trees, which are known to be 2-colorable\footnote{This is due to the fact that trees are trivial examples of so-called \emph{bipartite} graphs (cf. \cite[Proposition 1.6.1]{Diestel2017}), which can easily be seen to be 2-colorable (cf. \cite[Chapter 5, p.
-119]{Diestel2017}).}, and tree-based networks even more.
-However, as certain tree-based networks are known to be not 3-colorable \cite{Hendriksen2018}, the answer to Question \ref{qu:coloring} is not obvious.
+Note that a positive answer to Question \ref{qu:coloring} strengthens the close relationship between trees, which are known to be 2-colorable, and tree-based networks even more.
+However, as certain tree-based networks are known not to be 3-colorable \cite{Hendriksen2018}, the answer to Question \ref{qu:coloring} is not obvious.
 Moreover, as there are strongly tree-based networks which are not 2-colorable, the bound suggested by Question \ref{qu:coloring} is tight.
 In our manuscript, we will answer Question \ref{qu:coloring} on the 3-colorability of a certain type of these networks affirmatively, thus linking these networks more closely to trees.
 However, our main result does not only cover the aspired tree-based networks, but an even broader class of graphs which can be regarded as a generalization thereof.
-In particular, our approach uses similar ideas as the Zykov algorithms (cf. \cite{McDiarmid1979}, \cite{Zykov1949}), which are well-known in graph theory but, to the best of our knowledge, have not yet been applied in mathematical phylogenetics.
+In particular, our approach uses similar ideas to the Zykov algorithms (cf. \cite{McDiarmid1979}, \cite{Zykov1949}), which are well-known in graph theory but, to the best of our knowledge, have not yet been applied in mathematical phylogenetics.
+Perhaps more importantly, we are not aware of any instance in graph theory where Zykov operations have been used explicitly bound the chromatic number of a class of graphs thereby solving a theoretical question -- most research has been concerned with speeding up practical implementations of heuristic algorithms to compute this number for a given graph \cite{Mehrotra1996,Held2012,Malaguti2011,Brand2026}.
+We therefore believe that our ideas are not limited to phylogenetics but might also lead to new approaches in graph theory.

 Along the way, we derive some results based on greedy procedures, such as a generalization of a result by Hendriksen as well as a more intuitive proof of another one of his results.
 However, while the greedy approach only leads to $\chi(N)\leq 4$, it does not appear to be sufficient to lower this bound to $\chi(N)\leq 3$.
 Instead, answering Question \ref{qu:coloring} requires the described machinery from graph theory.

 Our manuscript is structured as follows: In Section \ref{sec:prelim}, we state all required definitions and relevant preliminary results known from the literature.
 In Section \ref{sec:results}, we present our own results.
 Finally, Section \ref{sec:disc} discusses and summarizes our findings and gives an outlook on future research.